4evsec/chromxify/README.md

+# Chromxify

-# Use the Chromium remote debugger to proxify HTTP requests
+_Use the Chrome remote debugger to proxify HTTP requests through any Chromium-based browser_

-_This script starts a local proxy server that forwards HTTP requests to a Chromium browser through the remote debugger by executing consecutive `fetch` calls._
+This script starts a local proxy server that forwards HTTP requests to a Chromium browser through the remote debugger by executing consecutive `fetch` calls.

 > Note : Remote debugger could be started by using the `--remote-debugging-port` flag.